Ghost-Zephyr/Ghost-Zephyr.github.io/content/blog/apprentice/whm.en.md

 description: Web Host Manager, this is the secret sauce for many companies that do shared Linux server web hosting with cPanel
 ---

+WHM/Web Host Manager is the partner/backend admin panel for [cPanel](../cpanel).